-In 2016, Macy Nunan’s doctors discovered a rare noncancerous tumor in her jaw.
+In 2016, Macy’s doctors discovered a rare noncancerous tumor in her jaw.

-The then-9-year-old and her family traveled from Kirksville, Missouri, to Women's and Children's Hospital for treatment.
+The then-9-year-old and her family traveled from northeast Missouri to Women's and Children's Hospital for treatment.

 Upon her arrival, Macy was enrolled in Beads of Courage, a national program that awards young patients with beads when they hit milestones in their recovery.
 Patients store the beads in a cloth bag for safekeeping.

-“I always looked forward to getting my beads,” said Macy, now 11.
+“I always looked forward to getting my beads,” Macy said.
 “At the end of my treatment, it was kind of amazing to look back and think, ‘Wow, I had over 500 needle sticks!’ ”